 - Add 400 µL room temperature acetone.

-- Cap the Filtration Cartridge and rock gently to combine the solvents.
+- Cap the Filtration Cartridge and rock gently, tilting no more than 45°, to combine the solvents.

 - Insert the Filtration Cartridge in the Microcentrifuge Tube, allow 30 minutes for the protein to fully aggregate at room temperature.

 - With Plug attached, centrifuge at 2500 ×g (5000 rpm) ×2 minutes.

 - Remove Filtration Cartridge from the Microcentrifuge Tube, invert, and unscrew the Plug.

 - Return the capped Filtration Cartridge to the Microcentrifuge Tube and centrifuge at 500 ×g (2000 rpm) ×5 minutes.
 Discard the flow through solvent.
 If any solvent remains in the Filtration Cartridge, re-spin the unit for 2-5 minutes at 3000 ×g (6000 rpm).